craftcms/docs/docs/5.x/extend/plugin-guide.md

 A plugin can be made “private” by prefixing its handle with an underscore (like `_my-private-plugin`).
 Private plugins have all the same features as regular plugins, but are excluded from license verification (and are ineligible for listing on the [Plugin Store](plugin-store.md)); you can even publish a private plugin to GitHub or Packagist and share it between multiple projects, taking advantage of features like [migration tracks](migrations.md).

-Private plugins can be scaffolded with the [Generator](generator.md).
+Private plugins can also be scaffolded with the [Generator](generator.md).

 ## Scaffolding